 I hate to break it to you, but you are probably making the biggest breastfeeding mistake just like me!
-But, good news we tell you how to fix it in 1 week!
+We have step-by-step instructions for your digital detox to help you fix it though!
+Join us!

 Back in the day (2004 and 2006) when I was having the boys I loved nursing them!
 I loved the 10-minute intervals throughout the day I was able to spend with them thinking about all the hopes and dreams I had for them and watching them grow before my very eyes.